openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 So, a character with a wealth score of 2 will be inconvenienced in bribing a town guard, and a character probably needs a wealth score of 5 before they can easily bribe powerful political figures like the town mayor.
 Keep these same guidelines in mind when it comes to arbitrating similar situations, such as players trying to hire laborers, schmooze with bigwigs, or impress a crowd with their wealth.

 ## Non-Player Characters (NPCs)
 No campaign or adventure is complete without monsters for the heroes to defeat or other types of adversaries for them to overcome.
 But it's best not to go alone, and often the characters will find help along the way.
-Collectively these friends and foes are called "NPCs" (non-player characters).
+Collectively these friends and foes are called “NPCs”  (non-player characters).
 When planning out a campaign or adventure,

 \page